-What is Spotting
+What is spotting

 First things first: let's define exactly what spotting is.

-When does spotting normally Occur?
+When does spotting normally occur?

 Spotting can occur at many different times of the month.
 When it occurs and why it occurs will be largely determined by environmental factors like hormones, nutrition, and even some sicknesses.
 There are quite a few of these factors, so we'll go through them here.

-Spotting during ,/strong
+Spotting during pregnancy